lucca-t/TC2037-Evidence2/README.md

-# Evidence 2: Implementation of Lexical Analysis
+# Evidence 2: Generating and Cleaning a Restricted Context Free Grammar

 **Author:** Lucca Traslosheros Abascal (A01713944)
 **Course:** TC2037 Implementation of Computational Methods